Overview

 No, setting up the Automatic Cost Adjustment on the Inventory Setup is NOT enough.

 I wrote an article covering this specific topic here.
 The article was written in 2012 and it’s still relevant today.
-When I went to the Navision training class back in 1999, this was one of things that they stressed on when using inventory function in NAV.
+When I went to the Navision training class back in 1999, this was one of things that they stressed on when using inventory function in Dynamics 365 Business Central.

 Run Adjust Cost people!
 Do it before you run any inventory, costing, or financial statements!